verifyica-team/pipeliner/README.md

 # Verifyica Pipeliner

-Verifyica Pipeliner allows you to define and run a local pipeline using a purpose build DSL (Domain Specific Language) syntax.
+Verifyica Pipeliner lets you define and run local pipelines using a purpose-built domain-specific language (DSL).

 ## Why ?